 When we are in pain or discomfort, messages go between the brain and spinal cord to alert us to the fact that our body needs attention*.

-Naturally, we can become anxious and tense about this and we tend to focus on the pain, causing it to become greater and more central in our mind.
+Naturally, we can become anxious and distressed when in pain and tend to focus on the pain, causing it to become greater and more central in our mind.
 To see how this happens, for a moment, just focus your attention on a part of your body not in pain, such as your right foot or the tip of your nose.
 Even doing this can create feelings of irritation that weren’t there before.

 Our anxiety about the pain, in turn, can lead us to cut down on, or stop everyday activities that can help us to manage the pain more effectively and we find ourselves caught in a vicious circle.